Potential for Future Disasters

 it, but we oil users caused the disaster.

-thought.
-We have magical birds called loons here in
+One final thought.
+We have magical birds called loons here in Wisconsin.
+They

 A Personal Note.